Got a specific question?

 If you are renewing an existing policy, check the policy schedule carefully.
 A tracker requirement can be added quietly at renewal.
 If that condition is not met, your policy can be voided even if you have paid every premium on time.

 - CO alarm.
 Non-negotiable.
 It must meet EN 50291-1:2018.
 The FireAngel FA3313 is the widely used UK specification unit.
-Check the expiry sticker on yours.
-Most units are certified for 7 years and no longer.
+Check the expiry sticker; most units are certified for 7 years and no longer.

 - Combined LPG and narcotic gas alarm.
 The Dometic MagicSafe MSG 150 and MTG-3000 are the standard industry choices.
 Mount it low to the floor, where heavier-than-air gas collects.